nicovaras/dev.null/dev/_drafts/eci2.markdown

 One last idea, I can try to predict our target variable using only one column of the original dataset at a time.
 For example, trying to predict "decae" only by looking at the date of birth.
 Each of these predictions by themselves are very bad, but I combined the results into a new dataset, having each prediction as a feature column (yes, it is stacking again, I made a lesser stacked model to use on our final stacking model).

 This brings the total to sixteen different models.
-Like I said before, I put each of the individual predictions of each of the sixteen datasets as columns and predicted that final set with another model (that ended up being gradient boosting again, but with other parameters).
+Like I said before, I put each of the individual predictions of each of the sixteen datasets as columns and predicted that final set with yet another model (that ended up being gradient boosting again, but with other parameters).

-This was my final model.
+This seventeenth model was my final one.

 # Adjusting knobs

-coso de busqueda hyper
+Finally, let's improve and optimize everything.
+I have seventeen models made of Gradient Boosting with default parameters.
+This algorithm has several hyperparameters to play with and I think this is the right time to start with this task.
+I think is common (and I did it myself in the past) to start adjusting the parameters very early when working on a project, even after having an end-to-end pipeline working (I talked a bit about this [earlier](http://dev.null.com.ar/eci){:target="_blank"}).
+The problem with this is that you can lose a lot of time trying to improve something that will change pretty soon.
+So, I like to have a solid and well thought solution before starting optimizing.

+Finding hyperparameters is basically an automated process.
+Scikit has methods like GridSearchCV or RandomizedSearchCV.
+The former searches all the combinations of the parameters that you want, performing a Cross Validation using your model and reports the best set of parameters that it found.
+It is slooooow.
+The latter doesn't try everything, you have to specify how many times you want the algorithm to run and it chooses a random subset of your parameters each round.
+It is way faster but I don't find it good enough.

+I came up with a custom method that worked for me.
+I don't know if it is something that already exists and I just reinvented the wheel or something.
+Or maybe is just a bad idea overall and I just got lucky this time.
+My method is a greedy search over the space of hyperparameters:

+1. I take one parameter randomly
+2. I try all values assigned to that parameter and keep the one that got the best score
+3. I fix that parameter and repeat from (1)

+I run this $n$ times and I keep the best model generated.
+Yes, I know, it is shady at least but in practice it did work for me and was very very fast (if I'm not mistaken, $O(n)$ for n being the total number of values I can try for the hyperparameters).

 <!-- - cosas que mejorar y cosas que quedaron -->
 <!-- - conclusion de la historia -->

+LLENAR TODO DE LINKS